BADM 101. INTRODUCTION TO BUSINESS 3 Credit Hours

 BADM 240.
 LEGAL ENVIRONMENT OF BUSINESS 3 Credit Hours

 This course is a study of the foundations of law, including business ethics and international law, the American legal system, contracts and property.
 (Prerequisites: ECON 211 and ACCT 201)

 This course provides instruction in the art of researching and writing business memos, business letters, resumes and business reports.
 In addition, students are required to prepare and make formal oral presentations using appropriate visual aids.
 (Prerequisites: ENGL 111 and 112)

 BADM 260.
 INTRODUCTION TO INTERNATIONAL BUSINESS 3 Credit Hours

 This Course is an introduction to the tools and knowledge relating to business in the global marketplace.
 Topics include cultural differences and their effects on buyer behavior and business practices, and opportunities and threats created by globalization.
 The course will touch upon economics, finance, marketing, distribution, accounting, management and legal/ethical issues.
 It will cover contemporary issues, such as the impact of e-commerce on international trade.
-(Prerequisite: BADM 101)
+(Prerequisite: BADM 101 or ENTR 101)

 BADM 301.
 PRINCIPLES OF FINANCE 3 Credit Hours

 This course covers the principal problems of managing the finance function of business firms with emphasis on asset acquisition, management and financial structure planning and management.
 (Prerequisites: ACCT 201, ECON 211, 222 and 295)

 This course includes the organization of the financial system, examination of financial markets and institutions, commercial banks, international finance and interest rates, decision-making in business finance, examination of capital budgeting, cost of capital, management of fixed and circulating capital, internal financing and dividend policy.
 (Prerequisites: ECON 211, 222 and BADM 301)